The Opioid Crisis

 We cannot arrest our way of the opioid epidemic.
 In the end, it will take leadership, collaborative partnerships, communication, accountability, and trust to overcome Snohomish County’s opioid epidemic and the terrible impact it has on our communities.

 Heroin’s Impact on Neighborhoods

 Nuisance properties: More than 200 nuisance properties (squatters, homeless encampments, etc.) have been identified in Snohomish County – and almost all are home to heroin use.
 At any one time, we may have up to 85 open nuisance property investigations.
-Nuisance properties are addressed through a partnership with the Snohomish Regional Drug & Gang Task Force, Human Services, Code Enforcement, the Fire Marshal, Public Works, as well as Neighborhood Watch and community groups.
+Nuisance properties are addressed through a partnership with the Snohomish Health District, Human Services, Code Enforcement, the Fire Marshal, Public Works, as well as Neighborhood Watch and community groups.
 In 2018, the Snohomish County Council passed a nuisance property ordinance which provides clear definitions as to what constitutes a “nuisance” property and spells out the enforcement and penalties those who violate the ordinance may face.

 Heroin’s Impact on Crime

 A heroin addict is rarely able to hold a steady job, so theft becomes one of the easiest options to fund their addiction.
 Burglary rates in Snohomish County increased an average of 80% between May 2013 and May 2015.
 In 2017, more than 1,700 cars were stolen in Snohomish County in the first seven months - as many as were reported stolen in all of 2016.